Explained: What words MPs are not allowed to use in Parliament

 New Delhi, Feb 08: The ruckus in Parliament has brought into focus Rule 380 ("Expunction") of the Rules of Procedure and Conduct of Business in Lok Sabha.

 Article 105(2) of the Constitution says that no Member of Parliament shall be liable to any proceeding in any court in respect of anything said in the Parliament.
-However there is no freedom for an MP to what ever he feels like inside the House.
+However, there is no freedom for an MP to whatever he feels like inside the House.

 What is Rule 380 ("Expunction") of the Rules of Procedure and Conduct of Business in Lok Sabha: